 While there are numerous things you can do to support Asian communities around the country, one effective way to take action is by donating money.
 Similar to our list of organizations and funds that directly support Black communities, here, we’ve compiled a guide for those interested in supporting Asian, South Asian, and Pacific Islander communities.
-We vetted each organization through our own research and consulted different activists’ and organizations’ lists (like this one from arts and culture writer Eda Yu; this one from the Chinese Progressive Association; this one from Samoan organizer Terisa Siagatonu and this one from artist Sasponella).
+We vetted each organization through our own research and consulted different activists’ and organizations’ lists (like this one from arts and culture writer Eda Yu; this one from the Chinese Progressive Association; this one from Samoan organizer Terisa Siagatonu; and this one from artist Sasponella).
 Given that anti-Asian hate crimes are occurring all over the country, we’ve also tried to include organizations in a wider range of locations.
 And while this guide is thorough, it is by no means complete, so we’ll be updating it continuously.

 We’ve organized this list based on what each organization does, from assisting businesses impacted by COVID-19 to providing legal aid and education, so if you’d like to jump to a specific type of organization, simply click on the category.
 Many of the organizations mentioned on this list are national, though several service specific communities, which we’ve noted below.

 Victim memorial funds | Community-restoration organizations | Community-enrichment organizations | Policy reform and social-justice organizations | Legal defense organizations | LGBTQ and gender-based organizations